electro-logic/RawGray/README.md

 # How to use it

 - Convert RAW images to 16 bit TIFF with [RawTherapee](https://www.rawtherapee.com) by setting the Demosaicing Method "None"
-- Open the TIFF image with RawGray
+- Open the TIFF image (Grey/16 pixel format) with RawGray
 - By using the R,G1,G2,B sliders, balance as desired
 - Export Channels to write 4 images, one for each channel